 "So we want to discuss how the SEs, AEs, and AR can be working with the Partner Team to optimize our To-/Through-/With- Marketing strategies, aligned to our BGs, regions, SMEs, and Corp Defined Objectives."

-- Foundation: Set baseline understanding around the definition and purpose
+Foundation: Set baseline understanding of the definition and purpose

 Now that you have a foundation, it is time to start framing your concepts, providing your idea a structure and methodology for expanding it.
 Your definition drove you to the "what," now it is time to flesh out "what it is not."
 This is done with Guiding Principles, which are generally done best in question form.
 The key concept in this is drawing a line between "Yes" and "Kinda."
 By asking these Yes/No questions I am not making a decision tree, where every outcome is defined.
 The only paths are: